The Importance of updating your certification records

 In order to comply with ISO 17024 standards, ETA must be able to prove that it can locate and verify the status of each certification holder's information.
 Many ETA certified technicians have changed addresses, jobs or locations over the years.
 ETA requests that you regularly update your contact information, experience and education at least annually.
 With updated information, ETA can ensure that all ETA-certified professionals will receive notification of any changes or updates to the CET program that might affect your certification status.
 Recertification also helps to keep those records up-to-date.
 ETA can also provide CET credentials, replacement wall certificates, plaques or wallet cards for a nominal fee.
 Contact ETA to update your certification records or to request replacement materials.

 ETA Certification Maintenance Policies

 The date in which you first established your certification determines the rules and process you must follow in order to maintain your ETA certification.
 The following rules currently apply to all certified individuals who first received their certifications:

 Motorola-specific certifications may have additional rules

-- January 1, 2003 and later - To continue compliance with ISO 17024, ETA requires that those receiving their certifications after January 1, 2003 to maintain their certifications on an annual basis.
-Some certification programs—such as CSS, CET Master, and CSM—are not included at this time.
+- January 1, 1996 and later - To continue compliance with ISO 17024, ETA requires that those receiving their certifications after January 1, 1996 to maintain their certifications on an annual basis.
+Some certification programs—such as Customer Service Specialist (CSS), Master Certified Electronics Technician (CETma), and Certified Service Manager (CSM)—are not included at this time.